Skip to main content

 Obsessive-Compulsive Disorder (OCD)

-Someone carrying such traits as perfectionism or fixation are not necessarily suffering from OCD; you must have either obsessions and/or compulsions and the individual must realize these are excessive.
+Someone carrying such traits as perfectionism or fixation is not necessarily suffering from OCD; you must have either obsessions and/or compulsions and the individual must realize these are excessive.

 Symptoms of Obsessive Compulsive Disorder include: